PoisotLab/MS_befwm_softwarenote/ms.md

 metabolic and assimilation rates, meaning that the flow of biomass from a resource to its consumer depends on the body-mass ratio between them.

-{>>@tp This needs an additional paragraph to explain the need to change perspective from one interaction to a whole community.
-Needs to cite Berlow, at least, but also Holt, Payne, etc. Key message: there is a level of structure in food webs that matters beyond pairwise interactions.
-See also Stouffer on motifs to explain why larger scale is necessary.
-Finish by presenting the bioenergetic model applied to food webs.<<}
+Seeing that the dynamics of ecological communities are driven not only by pairwise interactions, but also by the fact that these interactions are embeded in larger networks [@ches08ipc], there is a need for models that work at higher organisational scales. @stou07eer report that there exists robust and conserved motifs of prey selection in food webs.
+Likewise, @berl04isf show how disturbances affecting species biomass or density cascade up, not only to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
+In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food web structure.

-Adaptations of this model have been use to show that allometric scaling enhances predictions regarding stability (Brose et al., 2006, Otto et al., 2007), interaction strength (Berlow et al., 2009, Boit et al., 2012, Iles et Novak, 2016) and perturbation spread (Iles et Novak, 2016) within large, realistic food webs.
-Yet, although these authors used the same model, they used personal adaptation and implementation of it.
-Here we present `befwm`, a Julia package implementing @bros06ase adaptation of @yodz92bsc bio-energetic model for food-webs (@williams_hyi) with updated allometric coefficients.
-This package aims at offering an efficient common ground for modeling food-webs dynamics using this particular model.
+@will07hyi developed an adaptation of the bio-energetic model applied to food web, building on allometric scaling regulation of consumptive interactions and metabolic theory of ecology [@brow04mte].
+This model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add].
+Yet, although these and other studies used the same mathematical model, implementations differ (and have not been released thus far).
+Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food Webs Model), a *Julia* package implementing the bio-energetic model for food-webs with updated allometric coefficients.
+This package aims at offering an efficient common ground for modeling food-webs dynamics, making investigations of this model easier, and facilitating reproducibility and transparency of modeling efforts.

 # The model